The 12 Days of Christmas โ€“ Complete History and Story

 • Gift: Five golden rings, four calling birds, three French hens, two turtle doves, and a partridge in a pear tree.

-• Significance: The golden rings are often interpreted in various ways, including representing the first five books of the Old Testament or the five major divisions of the Psalms.
+• Significance: The golden rings are interpreted in various ways, including representing the first five books of the Old Testament or the five major divisions of the Psalms.

 Day 6 (December 30):